jesscss/jess/examples/less4.md

 console.log(val + 7);  // 10
 console.log(val + ''); // 3px
 ```
-Also, every node would optionally implement a `children` property, vs an arbitrary named property like `rules` or `values`.
+Also, every node would optionally implement a `children` property (or directly attach props in the case of rules?), vs an arbitrary named property like `rules` or `values`.
 This will not only simplify code within Less (that seeks a different property name based on node type), but can also be abstrated in `valueOf` and `toString` calls to aggregate those values into array primitives or space-separated string sequences for export.

 ### Interoperability with JS